FoxUSA/OpenNoteService-PHP/Doc/API.md

 We use a token based security.
 OAuth did not seem a good option considering the ideals of this project.

-Most calls use a `token` header.
+Most calls use a `token` header to authenticate the calls.
 This can be aquired using the token endpoint.

 The edge case is the file uploader, this uses a GET query parameter when uploading and a cookie when downloading.
 This are due to the limitations of the CKEditor.

+Currenty the token length is controlled in the service config.
+In a future release we will support a refresh mechanism.

 ##Resources